bpype/blender-studio-pipeline/scripts/project-tools/README.md

 ## setup_assistant.py

 `setup_assistant.py` is a friendly helper that sets up everything you need to start a new Blender Studio project.
 Think of it like a wizard that asks you questions and then builds all the folders and files you need, connects to your Kitsu server, and gets your project ready for you.
+You can get it as part of the "project_tools" <LINK> package on Blender Studio Tools.

 ### What happens when you run the script?